jameswylde/powershell-windowsterminal-profile/README.md

 ## Forking
-As mentioned - this is a template script, I encourage you to fork this repo and add your own modules and winget installs.
+As mentioned - this is a template script- fork away and add your own modules and winget installs.
 Add your functions to the script and add, for example:

 ```powershell
     $steps = @(